jinamshah/NNI-distillation/README.md

-# Model pruning using Microsoft NNI
+# Model distillation using NNI and model tuning using TVM

 ### Authors